asabaylus/react-command-palette/examples/sampleChromeTheme.md

 For a complete example see: [CodeSandbox](https://codesandbox.io/s/gfx7l)

-For example, to style the CommandPalette create a CSS _className_ that map your theme's names with their counterpart's key:
+For example, to style the CommandPalette create a CSS _className_ that maps your theme's names with their counterpart's key:

 ```js
 import React from "react";